COOPERATIVE CAREERS

 People come to work at electric cooperatives because they believe in what they do and receive the satisfaction of knowing that their work directly improves people's lives.
 America’s electric cooperatives employ approximately 63,000 people nationwide in a great variety of professional, technical, and business positions.
 Some of the best, brightest, most creative, and dedicated people have chosen to serve their communities and develop their careers through electric cooperatives.

-Career opportunities are available at the New Mexico Rural Electric Cooperatives in Santa Fe, 15 electric cooperatives, and two generation and transmission cooperatives across the Land of Enchantment.
+Career opportunities are available at New Mexico's Rural Electric Cooperatives, and two generation and transmission cooperatives across the Land of Enchantment.
 All offer competitive compensation and benefits, along with the chance to help power and empower your local community.

 Join the Cooperative Team